ejaku/grgen/engine-net/out/README.txt

       tar -xjf GrGenNET.tar.bz2

-  - Edit the <GrGenNETPath>/bin/ycomp script by replacing "<GrGenNETPath>" by your chosen path.

 For Windows:
   - Unpack GrGenNET.tar.bz2 to a folder of your choice (referred to as
     <GrGenNETPath> in the following)